Popularity: Zipf's law

 The popularity of many different things can be described by Zipf's powerlaw, which posits that there is a low frequency of very large quantities and a high frequency of low quantities.
 This illustrates popularity of many different objects.

 For example, there are few very popular websites, but many websites have small followings.
-This is the result of interest; as many people use e-mail, it is common for sites like Yahoo! to be accessed by large numbers of people; however, a small subset of people would be interested in a blog on a particular video game.
-In this situation, only Yahoo! would be deemed a popular site by the public.
-This can additionally be seen in social networking services, such as Facebook.
+This is the result of interest; as many people use e-mail, it is common for sites like Yahoo to be accessed by large numbers of people; however, a small subset of people would be interested in a blog on a particular video game.
+In this situation, only Yahoo would be deemed a popular site by the public.
+This can additionally be seen in social networking services such as Facebook.
 The average number of friends on Facebook is 130, while very few people have large social networks.
-However, some individuals do have more than 5,000 friends.
+However, some individuals have more than 5,000 friends.
 This reflects that very few people can be extremely well-connected, but many people are somewhat connected.
-The number of friends a person has, has been a way to determine how popular an individual is, so the small number of people who have an extremely high number of friends is a way of using social networking services, like Facebook, to illustrate how only a few people are deemed popular.
+The number of friends a person has, has been a way to determine how popular an individual is, so the small number of people who have a high number of friends on social networking services, like Facebook, illustrates how only a few people are deemed popular.

 Popular people may not be those who are best liked interpersonally by their peers, but they do receive most of the positive behavior from coworkers when compared to nonpopular workers.
 This is a result of the differences between sociometric and perceived popularity.
 When asked who is most popular, employees typically respond based on perceived popularity; however, they really prefer the social interactions with those who are more sociometrically popular.
 For each individual to ensure that they are consistent with the group's popularity consensus, those who are high in perceived popularity are treated with the same positive behaviors as those who are more interpersonally, but privately, liked by specific individuals.
 Well-liked workers are most likely to get salary increases and promotions, while disliked (unpopular) workers are the first to get their salary cut back or laid off during recessions.